 The Uniform Electronic Transactions Act (UETA), adopted by most states, establishes the validity of electronic signatures in contracts much in the same way that ESIGN does.
 The UETA works like the ESIGN, but on an in-state level, while the ESIGN works on an interstate level.

 Technology is constantly changing, while laws typically must play catch-up.
-It can all be quite complicated for non-attorneys, although entrepreneurs must wear many different hats in order to stay lean and competitive.
-If you have questions regarding electronic signatures or other issues, meet with a small business attorney in your area.
-Start with a free case review.
+It can all be quite complicated for non-attorneys and entrepreneurs are already wearing many different hats in order to stay lean and competitive.
+If you have questions regarding electronic signatures or other issues, you may benefit from meeting with a small business attorney in your area.